 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Smoked ham shanks make a tasty broth in which to cook the beans in this down-home classic that is Southern right down to its soul.
-After you use the ham shank to flavor the beans, serve the smoky meat on top.
+If you don't have a ham bone or your butcher can't provide one, smoked ham shanks or even smoked turkey wings make a tasty broth in which to cook the beans in this down-home classic that is Southern right down to its soul.
+After you use the ham shank or turkey wings to flavor the beans, serve the smoky meat on top.
 This recipe takes awhile to make, but it rewards you with a deeply satisfying meal.